hydronode/hydronode/README.md

 -------

 If you find a bug please use the [issues](http://github.com/hydronode/hydronode/issues) tracker to report it.

 If you need help with this particular module, you can use the respective [gitter](http://gitter.im/hydronode/hydronode) chat room.
-For general help or discussion about the hydronode project, you can use the IRC channel [#hydronode](https://www.irccloud.com/#!/ircs://irc.freenode.net:6697/%23hydronode) on Freenode.
-Hydronode is collaborating with [BioJS](http:/biojs.net) which also has a IRC channel at [#biojs](https://www.irccloud.com/#!/ircs://irc.freenode.net:6697/%23biojs).

 Contributing
 ------------